HOW TO BUILD A VULNERABILITY MANAGEMENT PROGRAM

 As such attacks continue to grow, a vulnerability management program is vital to adequately protect your infrastructure, applications, and data.

-What are the 4 Key Elements in a Vulnerability Management Program?
+What are the 4 Key Elements of a Vulnerability Management Program?

 A successful vulnerability management program must be linked to vulnerability databases and must be in sync with key stakeholders throughout the organisation as well as compliance and regulatory requirements.